jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Modules/Week2/2-3_File_Transfer.md

 $ more md5sum.txt
 ```

 Do the digital codes match?
-Let's check, here is a little script to check the contents:
+Let's check.
+Here is a little script that I called `CompareSums.sh` to check the contents ...

 ```
 #!/usr/bin/env bash